How to Fix Excel AutoSave Button Missing?

 Reinstalling Microsoft Office can also fix other Office apps like Microsoft Excel not opening; check out this guide for other solutions.

-This is how you can fix the AutoSave not working in Microsoft Excel issue; however, if you are dealing with corrupted files in Excel, we have a separate guide for you.
+This is how you can fix the AutoSave button missing in the Microsoft Excel issue; however, if you are dealing with corrupted files in Excel, we have a separate guide for you.

 If you have any questions or suggestions about the Excel AutoSave button missing issue, feel free to mention them in the comments section below.